ahurlbatt/homeserver/README.md

 ## Backup Strategy

-1. Snapshot goals
-    1. Daily, weekly, monthly(ish)
-    2. Daily snapshots are kept for D days
-    3. Weekly snapshots are kept for W weeks
-    4. Monthly snapshots are kept for M months
-2. Automating snapshots
-    1. All snapshots are named by their creation date
-    2. Snapshots are created at the same time each day
-    3. When a snapshot is created, existing snapshots are checked for pruning
-    4. Snapshots are pruned based on checking their age and day-of-week or day-of-month
-    5. Based on the goals as set above, rules are built that snapshots are checked against
-        1. No snapshot younger than D days is purged
-        2. Snapshots older than D days are purged, unless they were made on a Monday
-        3. Snapshots older than W weeks are purged, unless they were made on the first Monday of the month
-        4. Snapshots older than M months are purged
-    6. These decisions are automated by a script
-    7. The script can be provided with a list of existing snapshots, and from this determine:
-        1. If a snapshot should be taken at that point in time, and if so what it should be called
-        2. Which snapshots should be pruned, if any
-        3. If any snapshots are missing
-3. Backing up
  1. Backups are made of snapshots, not the running filesystem
  2. Backups are done using borgbackup to an external hosted storage service
  3. Backups are encrypted on-site
  4. Each snapshot is backed up in a way that allows them to be retrieved individually
  5. Backups are automatic and monitored
  6. All existing snapshots are backed up, if they are not already
  7. Existing backups that do not correspond to an existing snapshot are checked against the defined snapshot strategy before pruning
  8. An inconsistent state between backups and snapshots creates an alert

 ## TO DO